 Emotions are a crucial part of our decision-making process.
 And you’ll want to use this knowledge when creating Facebook ad campaigns.

-Humans only have four basic emotions: happy, sad, fear/surprise, and anger/disgust.
+It’s suggested that humans only have four basic emotions: happy, sad, fear/surprise, and anger/disgust.

-When writing ad copy, try to make people think they need what you’re advertising because it makes them feel in a certain way.
+When writing ad copy, try to make people think they need what you’re advertising because it makes them feel a certain way.

 Sometimes, less is more.

 The more text you include in your ad copy, the more likely people will skip it.

 So if you want to get your message across to the maximum amount of ad viewers, keep your text short and sweet.